Business Recovery Options: Administration vs Liquidation

 In contrast, liquidation aims to wind up a company's affairs, selling assets to repay creditors.
 This process can occur through a creditors' voluntary liquidation or compulsory liquidation.
 The liquidation process signifies the end of the company's operations.

-In administration vs liquidation, the former offers a potential lifeline, while the latter concludes the business's lifecycle.
+In administration vs liquidation, the former offers a potential lifeline, whilst the latter concludes the business's lifecycle.

 Administration vs Liquidation: What's the Difference?